Inspiration4Learning

 Mogelijke locaties van windmolens bij IJburg.

-Possible locations for windmills near IJburg
+Potential locations for wind turbines near IJburg